zhenning/riak_wiki/pages/Riak/Operations/Security.md

 ### Balance

 More layers of security always increases operational and administrative costs.
-Sometimes those costs are warented, sometimed they are not.
-Our approach is to strike an appropriate balance between cost and security.
+Sometimes those costs are warranted, sometimes they are not.
+Our approach is to strike an appropriate balance between effort, cost and security.

 ### Continuous Improvement